githubtraining/introduction-to-github-apps/responses/02_adding-smee.md

 GitHub Apps will then process this data in the background, responding to the repository with their expected default actions.

+For more information about webhooks, we recommend this [GitHub Community Forum](https://github.community/t5/GitHub-Enterprise-Best-Practices/Scalable-Continuous-Integration-CI-Patterns/ba-p/11270) article.

 ## Step 3:  Looking under the hood

 For the next exercise, let's add our own notification service to get a better idea of what apps are receiving behind the scenes.